On the Illusion of Self-Knowledge: How We Overestimate Our Own Awareness

 Yes, by all means, we can and should feel our suffering and continue living our lives, but we should not succumb to the pull of our sorrow or despair.
 This, I think, is a great practice.

-At the same time, I do think it’s vital to also ask our feelings, what they are trying to tell us and whether we can learn from them.
+At the same time, it’s vital to ask about our feelings, what they are trying to tell us, and whether we can learn from them.

-A lot of people claim to be self-aware, to be inclined toward self-improvement and self-exploration, all in a quest to grow.
+Many people claim to be self-aware, inclined toward self-improvement and self-exploration, all in a quest to grow.
 But what does that mean to be self-aware?
 These are questions I’ve been considering these past few months.

-Someone I love recently asked me what I meant by “growth” and “self-awareness,” and I sputtered to respond, not because I don’t know what these things mean for myself, but because I’ve never had to define them for anyone but me.
+Someone I love recently asked me what I meant by “growth” and “self-awareness.”
+I sputtered to respond, not because I don’t know what these things mean for myself, but because I’ve never had to define them for anyone but me.

-At some point in our lives (the earlier, the better) we (hopefully) learn to stop blaming others for our problems and start holding ourselves accountable for where we are, and how we got there.
+At some point in our lives (the earlier, the better), we (hopefully) learn to stop blaming others for our problems and hold ourselves accountable for where we are and how we got there.

-We cannot always change our circumstances, and we cannot control where we are from or how we were raised, but we can control, change and choose our responses.
+We can’t always change our circumstances and cannot control where we are from or how we were raised, but we can control, change, and choose our responses.
 We can either grow ourselves up or continue to blame others for failing to do that on our behalf and grow ourselves down.

-When we don’t grow, we stay as the self of our childhood.
+When we don’t grow, we stay as our childhood selves.
 We don’t mature or allow our beliefs, behaviors, or awareness to evolve.
 We don’t realize that we are trapped inside a paradigm, a template of existence, that was designed and implemented by our caregivers.

 We are the result of the world in which we were raised.
-And we were raised by people who lacked professional training in the art of raising people.
-The only way to move away from childhood is to grow out of it, and we must do that willingly.
+And we were raised by people who lacked professional training in raising people.
+The only way to move away from childhood is to grow out of it; we must do that willingly.
 We cannot be forced.

-Many people are innately curious about a variety of topics and want to learn as much as they can.
-Yet, when it comes to their own behaviors and defenses, these same people can be mind-bogglingly incurious about the one subject they should know the most about—the realm of self.
-Specifically, their own selves.
+Many people are innately curious about various topics and want to learn as much as possible.
+Yet, when it comes to their behaviors and defenses, these same people can be mind-bogglingly incurious about the one subject they should know the most about—the realm of self, specifically, their selves.

-It’s safer to figure out the motives and machinations behind the choices other people make, and rather terrifying to see your own reflection in the mirror of bad choices others have made.
+It’s safer to figure out the motives and machinations behind other people's choices, and somewhat terrifying to see your reflection in the mirror of bad decisions others have made.

 The tricky part about growth is that you can’t attempt it until you’re ready.
 You may find you have no desire to do so.
-But what happens if you keep losing what it is you want, and you’re still not ready to understand yourself enough to know why this happens?
+But what happens if you keep losing what you want and are still not ready to understand yourself enough to know why this happens?

 You remain stuck.